ARWL2016/ps-npm-build-hammarberg/README.md

 - specific files or folders can be given: `"lint": "jshint index.js test/ "`
 - JSHint Config can be done inside package.json or `.jshintrc`
 - Note that if linting finds an error, it will cease execution with exit code 1
+- --exclude file | folder

+#### Coffeescript
+- the original is kept in `src/coffescript`
+- the output goes to `lib` - but why, when it is not 3rd party code?
+- `"compile:coffee": "coffee --compile --output ./lib ./src/coffeescripts"`

+####Typescript
+- works as coffeescript but the compile command specifies module type and uses --outDir instead of --output
+- `"compile:ts": "tsc --outDir ./lib --module commonjs ./src/typescripts/tsCode.ts"`
+- cleaning out the output file with rimraf helps to verify the compile step